gardener/gardener/docs/proposals/13-automated-seed-management.md

 * Replicas (both ManagedSeeds and Shoots) are named after the ManagedSeedSet with the ordinal number appended.
 For example, for a ManagedSeedSet named `test` its replicas are named `test-0`, `test-1`, etc.
 * Gaps in the sequence created by removing replicas with ordinal numbers in the middle of the range are never filled in.
 A newly added replica always receives a number that is not only free, but also unique to itself.
 For example, if there are 2 replicas named `test-0` and `test-1` and any one of them is removed, a newly added replica will still be named `test-2`.

-Although such ordinal numbers can also provide some form of stable identity, in this case it is much more important that they can provide a predictable ordering for deployments and updates, and can also be used to partition rolling updates similarly to StatefulSet ordinal numbers.
+Although such ordinal numbers can also provide some form of stable identity, in this case it is much more important that they can provide a predictable ordering for deployments and updates, and can also be used to partition rolling updates similar to StatefulSet ordinal numbers.

 #### Update Strategies